 The Pro Display XDR results from Apple's desire to achieve perfection and features a price to match.
 Some rumors speculate that Apple is planning on more consumer-friendly monitors in the future.

-The M-series Macs have some limitations when using Thunderbolt, however.
+The M1-based Macs have some limitations when using Thunderbolt, however.
 Users can only connect one external monitor via a Thunderbolt connection and cannot use e-GPUs.
 The monitor support is expected to increase in future iterations of the M-series processor, but e-GPU support may never come.